FusionAuth/fusionauth-site/site/_posts/2020-07-14-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/homepage1.png" alt="Our public home page." class="img-fluid" figure=false %}

 To build the login URL (which will direct users to our FusionAuth server), we need to have some of our FusionAuth config copied across to our Django project.
 Specifically, we'll need an API key and our app's Client Id.
-Navigate to **Settings** and then **API Keys**, then add an API key.
+Navigate to "Settings" and then "API Keys", and add an API key.
 Add a name for the key and take note of the generated key value.

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/gettingapikey.png" alt="Getting the API key from FusionAuth." class="img-fluid" figure=false %}